11ty/11ty-website/src/docs/plugins/navigation.md

 You can change the HTML elements, classes on the list and list items, and add an additional class for the current page’s navigation entry!

+You can also add an `aria-current="page"` attribute (see [more details here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-current))
+{% addedin "Navigation 1.0.0" %}

 <is-land on:visible import="/js/seven-minute-tabs.js">
 <seven-minute-tabs persist sync>
   {% renderFile "./src/_includes/syntax-chooser-tablist.11ty.js", {id: "navhtmloptions"} %}